|

 Consists of one photograph of young Sally Brittingham posing in her

-grandmother's (Sally Reynolds Matthews) wedding dress which was originally worn in 1876.
+grandmother's (Sally Reynolds Matthews) wedding dress which was originally worn

-Brittingham is the granddaughter of Sally Reynolds Matthews, who was a pioneer in
+Brittingham is the granddaughter of Sally Reynolds Matthews, who was a pioneer

-Shackelford County, Texas, and the author of Interwoven, a Texas classic.
+in Shackelford County, Texas, and the author of Interwoven, a Texas classic.

 Bronte Enterprise (Coke County, Texas)

-Photograph collection, 1917-1935
+Photograph Collection, 1917-1935

 5 copy prints

-SWCPC 29, E2
+SWCPC 29 E2

-Consists of photographs of Bronte, Texas, and bulks with interior
+Consists of photographs of Bronte, Texas, and bulks with interior photographs of

-the depot at Fort Chadbourne (undated).
+Fort Chadbourne (undated).

 The Bronte Enterprise began weekly publication in March 1906.
-Ben Oglesby purchased
+Ben Oglesby

-Observer in Bronte.
+Robert Lee Observer in Bronte.

 Brown, Bertha